yactouat/pips_channel_personal-website_webapp/README.md

 ### API

+- GET `/api/builds` : get the latest builds of the app'
-- `/api/builds` : PubSub webhook to trigger a build on Vercel
+- POST `/api/builds` : PubSub webhook to trigger a build on Vercel
-- `/api/statuses` : returns the current status of the app'
+- GET `/api/statuses` : returns the current status of the app'

 ### web app'